Kaldei/BoulderDash/README.md

 * The Map.txt in model.DAOmap.class line 13.
 * The Map.txt inmain.main.class line 33.

+Futhermore, don't forget to install the database !
+(BDD Map.sql

 ## 3. The Team
 The team is composed of Anthony Lorendeaux, Laetitia Kessas and Arthur Caldeireiro.